dainst/chronontology-backend/README.md

   type mapping : src/main/resources/mapping.json

-### POST /:typeName/:id
+### POST /:typeName/

-Post json to store a type named :typeName and id :id.
+Post json to store a a document of type :typeName.
+After posting, the location header will contain the id of the created element, if successful.
+The id will be a string like

+  /period/TAvlBuaAasWM

+That means, it will contain both the type name as well as a base64 encoded random part.

+The response body will contain the json in the form it got send to the stores.
+This means that it will be enriched by id an date information.

+  Status codes:
+    201 if created successfully.

 ### GET /:typeName/:id